klaus19/api-docs/source/includes/methods/_accounts.md

 ## Introduction

-Accounts are buckets from which money to be sent is debited.
+Accounts hold your funds.
 The accounts api method allows you to list your accounts and view balances for each account.
+When you sign up for Beyonic, at least one account in your primary currency is created for your organization.
+You can request additional accounts if needed.

 The accounts api endpoint is:
     <aside class="notice">https://app.beyonic.com/api/accounts</aside>